LIGHT OF HOPE US STAFF

-Secular involvements and positions: Graduated from Dunwoody Industrial College with an associates degree in electronics and computer technology in 1963.
-Enlisted to serve for two years active and four years reserve in the US Naval Airforce as an Aviation Antisubmarine Warfare Technician - AX (1963 - 1969).
-Worked in many positions with metropolitan twin city computer and medical device companies throughout my fifty-four years before retiring at the end of March, 2018.
+Secular involvements and positions: Graduated from Dunwoody Industrial College with an associate degree in electronics and computer technology in 1963.
+Enlisted to serve for two years active and four years reserve in the U.S. Naval Air Force as an Aviation Antisubmarine Warfare Technician - AX (1963 - 1969).
+Worked in many positions with metropolitan Twin City computer and medical device companies throughout my 54 years before retiring at the end of March, 2018.

 Suzy has lived in the Twin Cities for over 20 years and is originally from Bismarck, ND.
 She and her husband, Rich, live in Maple Grove.
 They are avid travelers and adventurers and can be found hiking, kayaking, and frequently on the golf course.
 Occasionally skydiving, and always enjoying life.

-She has been involved with the God’s Child Project in Guatemala who has a very similar mission of breaking the chains of poverty through education, housing, and healthcare.
-She has volunteered at St. Stephens and other homeless shelters in the Twin Cities for many years and are members of St. Joseph the Worker in Maple Grove.
+She has been involved with the God’s Child Project in Guatemala, which has a very similar mission of breaking the chains of poverty through education, housing, and healthcare.
+She has volunteered at St. Stephens and other homeless shelters in the Twin Cities for many years and is a member of St. Joseph the Worker in Maple Grove.